jackhwl/Aspnet-Core-6/Clean-Architecture/GloboTicket.TicketManagement/ReadMe.md

 * Demo: Adding the API Project
 * Demo: Adding Controller Code Using MediatR
 * Demo: Returning View Models and Responses
+* Demo: Addin Support for Returing a CSV File